Everything you need to pack for your kids’ first ski trip:

 - A ski gaiter/snood: Unlike a scarf that might end up lost or in your kid’s face during skiing, this neck warmer sits snugly yet loosely around the neck providing warmth without restricting the child’s view.
 Best of all, when it gets very cold, your son or daughter can pull it over their nose to keep warm and snug.

 - Ski goggles: Essential to protect sensitive kids’ eyes from harmful UV rays, which are stronger at high altitude.
 Ski goggles also help with visibility when it snows, or when the sun bounces off the bright whiteness of the snow – sun glare can actually burn the surface of your kids’ eyes.
 Goggles also work better with helmets than sunglasses do, and kids don’t grow out of them as quickly as their salopettes.
-Go for a middle of the range pair – your kids don’t need the high-performance lens, but the cheapest usually offers less visibility and protection.
+Go for a middle of the range pair – your kids don’t need the high-performance lens quite yet (their eyesight is usually better than yours), but the cheapest usually offers less visibility and protection.

-- Helmet: It may not be a legal requirement to wear one on the slopes, but most ski schools in Europe require kids to wear one during lessons.
+- Helmet: It may not be a legal requirement to wear a ski helmet on the slopes, but most ski schools in Europe require kids to wear one during lessons.
 And let’s be honest, they are a no brainer if you want to protect your little ones from head injuries.
 You can hire helmets in many ski shops in Europe as part of your kids’ ski hire package, so they are not usually worth buying if your kids are first time skiers (and might not take to skiing).
-Also bear in mind that their heads still grow, and that helmets are bulky items so take up a lot of space in your suitcase.
-It’s best to find out before you go on holiday, if the local ski school expects your kid to bring their own helmet, so that you can purchase one at home if need be.
+Also bear in mind that their heads still grow, and that helmets are bulky items that take up a lot of space in your suitcase.
+It’s best to find out before you go on holiday, if the local ski school expects your child to bring their own, or if you need to buy a ski helmet before you leave.

 - Sun block/sunscreen/lip balm: Protect your kids’ sensitive skin from harmful rays.
 You will be surprised how quickly the kids will burn at high altitude, as early as February, but more so late in the season.
 Lip balm with SPF is also highly recommended against cracked lips and cold sores from sun and wind exposure.